-Hunter’s scoring work (IMDB), engages with new sounds to discover distinct palettes for every collaboration.
-One such project is the horror feature Dead Tongues which won “Best Feature Film” at the Portland H.P.
-Lovecraft Film Festival.
-Recent film scores include Sirena (NFFTY “Best Narrative" 2024) and the upcoming indie feature film Fidelity.
-He also works as a music editor on films such as Little Richard: I Am Everything (2023) and as a scoring assistant to composer Tamar-kali on projects such as Netflix’s Shirley (2024), National Geographic’s Blink (2024) for which he also wrote additional music, and MGM’s The Fire Inside (2024) which was shortlisted for Original Score at the 2025 Academy Awards.
+Hunter’s scoring work (IMDB) engages with new sounds to discover distinct palettes for every collaboration.
+One such project is the feature film Fidelity (2025) which premiered at the Chelsea Film Festival in New York City.
+He also works as a music editor on films such as Little Richard: I Am Everything (2023) and as a scoring assistant on projects such as MGM’s The Fire Inside (2024) which was shortlisted for Original Score at the 2025 Academy Awards, National Geographic’s Blink (2024) for which he also wrote additional music, and Amazon Prime's limited series Bait (2026).

 Hunter’s concert music includes collaborations with ensembles such as The Fonema Consort, The Crossing, and Bearthoven, an NYC-based new music trio for whom he composed “Decision Fatigue” (“Merit Award” - Tribeca New Music).
 His scores often combine live electronics and instrumental performance, frequently searching for interplay between pop and classical idioms.